seanfisk/personal-chef-repo/README.md

 Be careful, because after re-generating, all nodes must be updated to use the new keys.

+# Why not Chef Solo?

+It is definitely possible to manage these recipes with Chef Solo.
+However, both Josh and Seth's tutorials are focused around Hosted Chef.
+In addition, Berkshelf works a bit better with Hosted Chef, as cookbooks only need to be uploaded initially and then for upgrades.
+It would be necessary to vendor the Berkshelf cookbooks each time for use with Chef Solo.
+This is all possible, and shouldn't be too difficult, but it's just not how I decided to do it.

 # References

 * Josh Timberman